raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

 If you want to add a new web service button to one of your existing group, add some item configuration lines under the `items:` entry.

-* For example if you want to add the Mempool web service under the "Bitcoin" group, add the following lines (the `[...]` and the lines above represent the existing configuration lines in the file, do NOT copy/paste)
+For example if you want to add the Mempool web service under the "Bitcoin" group:

+* Add the following lines (the `[...]` and the lines above represent the existing configuration lines in the file, do NOT copy/paste)

   ```ini
     - name: "Bitcoin"